MarioLisbona/CA-T1A3-terminal-app/README.md

 from tinydb import TinyDB
 from tinydb import Query
 ```

-- Maximum Line Length
+### **Maximum Line Length**
   PEP8 states
-  > Limit all lines to a maximum of 79 characters.
+> "Limit all lines to a maximum of 79 characters.
+>
 >  For flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to 72 characters.
+>

-    > Limiting the required editor window width makes it possible to have several files open side by side, and works well when using code review tools that present the two versions in adjacent columns.
+> Limiting the required editor window width makes it possible to have several files open side by side, and works well when using code review tools that present the two versions in adjacent columns." [^3] (Guido van Rossum, Barry Warsaw, Nick Coghlan 2021)

 Below are some examples of this applications code adhering to this convention.